ttatsf/ExponentialSmoothFunc/README.md

 + "IsINCREASED" : returns whether incoming data is larger than previous data.
 + "IsDECREASED" : returns whether incoming data is less than previous data.

-#ExponentialSmoothFunc VS. [SmoothFunc](https://github.com/ttatsf/SmoothFunc) or other  filter library using moving average.
+#ExponentialSmoothFunc VS. [SmoothFunc](https://github.com/ttatsf/SmoothFunc) or other  filter library using simple moving average.

 Uses less memory, works lighter, and can change reaction more flexibly.